efkanator/Barony/Spelunking for Trouble/readme.txt

         Name:                    Temple
         Map-Attribute:           Ruins
-        IsImplemented:           No
+        IsImplemented:           Yes
-        Quantity of Generations: 0
+        Quantity of Generations: 4
-        Quantity of Modules:     0
+        Quantity of Modules:     2
         Secret Stages:           0
         Has boss stage:          No
         Discription:             temple, serving as a sort of temple ground for cultist.
 Sure I